Dentures areremovable appliances that can replace missing teeth and help restore yoursmile.

 Conventional denture is made after all your teeth have been extracted and the gums are healed.

-A removable partial denture consist of replacement teeth attached to a pink or gum-colored plastic with clasps that attached to the adjacent teeth, that holds it in the mouth.
-Partial denture are used when one or more natural teeth remain in the upper or lower jaw.
+A removable partial denture consists of replacement teeth attached to a pink or gum-colored plastic with clasps that are attached to the adjacent teeth that hold it in the mouth.
+Partial dentures are used when one or more natural teeth remain in the upper or lower jaw.
 Not only does a partial denture fill in the spaces created by missing teeth, it prevents other teeth from changing position.